slasheight-netsec/website-slasheight/content/en/posts/routing-for-network-engineers.md

 author: "Hugo Authors"
 title: "Routing for Network Engineers"
 date: 2022-10-24T12:00:06+09:00
-description: "Understand IP Routing from the perspective of a Network Engineer"
+description: "COMING SOON! - Learn How to Think like a router.
+Understand IP Routing from the perspective of a Network Engineer"
-draft: false
+draft: true
 hideToc: false
 enableToc: true
 enableTocContent: true